Kulturnilpferd/BeardleysDiabloOrbsVanilla/README.md

-# Beardley-sDiabloOrbsVanilla
-Beardley's Diablo Orbs backported to Vanilla
+# Beardley's Diablo Orbs Vanilla

 Hey there,
 this is a backported Diablo like UI for World of Warcraft 1.12.1 (Vanilla)